jasonpcole/dev-scaffold/README.md

 # dev-scaffold
 A simple Front-end development project springboard.
 Pug, SASS, and ES6 are yours to use with impunity.

 Build tasks are handled by NPM and Webpack.
 We got Babel transpiling your ECMAScript, so const your arrow funcs ya module classhole.
 There's even a dev process that'll spin up a local server for testing whatever freaky new feature you're building for animedolphinbukkake.edu.
-The live build process uglytranspminifbundlicates everything into a looming obelisk of code, towering over all who dare gaze upon it's monolithic gorgeousness; like an electrical panther seventy stories tall that shoots laser beams from it's eyes, anihillating everything it gifts its gaze upon with a bowel churning feline raowl that quakes the ground for miles and miles.
+The live build process uglytranspminifbundlicates everything into a looming obelisk of code, towering over all who dare gaze upon it's monolithic gorgeousness; like an electrical panther seventy stories tall that shoots laser beams from it's eyes, annihilating everything it gifts its gaze upon with a bowel churning feline raowl that quakes the ground for miles and miles.

 ## Motivation
 Initially setting up all the codes and build processes is a drag, especially when you have an idea that needs coding NOW.
-Grunt/Gulp/etc are great at what they do, but for a less-formal project it seems easier to remove that layer of obsfucation and use the NPM Cli via the package.json file.
+Grunt/Gulp/etc are great at what they do, but for a less-formal project it seems easier to remove that layer of obfuscation and use the NPM Cli via the package.json file.

 ## Logo goes here